Austin-Williams/OB-notes/blackmail-resistant-blinding-in-OB-contracts.md

 Any third party can then unblind and verify the value `SECRETDATA`.

+### Key Concept
-*The heart of the idea is this*: the vendor/moderator can share any information they want with anyone.
+The heart of the idea is this: the vendor/moderator can share any information they want with anyone.
 The only pieces of information we can count on them to NOT give away is their private keys. _So we should require their private keys be necessary for them to verify the data in our blinds._